eldevflo/fzmnpr/README.md

 - 👋 Hi, I’m fatemeh
-- 👀 I’m interested in front end developing
+- 👀 I’m interested in front-end developing specially in the area of React.js
-- 🌱 I’m currently learning React js
+- 🌱 I constatntly learning and updatng
 - 💞️ I’m seeking new experiences and new jobs
 - 📫 How to reach me: f.zamanipour@gmail.com